commercetools/rmf-codegen/README.md

 The native executable can then be found at `./tools/cli-application/build/graal/rmf-codegen`.
 It's currently only tested with Mac OS X. It emits error messages but the functionality works.

+The graalvm native image configuration has to be re-generated regulary using the `tools/cli-application/generate-graal-config.sh` script.

 ### Why did we choose kotlin for writing our code generators?

 We choose kotlin because of the following features: